etsmit/nettingi/pulsar_reduction/README.md

  * `.npy`: These correspond to the intermediate files made during RFI mitigation, and are the pre- and post- mitigation spectrograms, the flagging results, and any other intermediate files.

- *`.py`: Pulsar reduction files.
+ * `.py`: Pulsar reduction files.
 These will be used to do pulsar analysis.
-The method presribed below only requires running a few of these at the top level, but they are mostly all used under-the-hood and can be ran directly with the correct inputs.
+The method prescribed below only requires running a few of these at the top level, but they are mostly all used under-the-hood and can be ran directly with the correct inputs.

- *`.par`: A parfile which is soft-linked from `pulsar_reduction.py`.
-This contains all the details we need to accurately dededisperse, fold, and calculate TOA residuals.
+ * `.par`: A parfile which is soft-linked from `pulsar_reduction/parfiles/`.
+This contains all the details we need to accurately dedisperse, fold, and calculate TOA residuals.

- *`.raw`: This is the RFI-mitigated baseband file which undergoes analysis.
+ * `.raw`: This is the RFI-mitigated baseband file which undergoes analysis.
 It is linked from `../../../rawdata/`.

- Once you have activate the `psrenv` and NOT your own `nettingi`-enabled environment, you can run the following script:
+ Once you have activated the `psrenv` and NOT your own `nettingi`-enabled environment, you can run the following script:

  `$ python reduce_raw_data.py -o [output file basename] -d [DM] -p [parfile] [raw baseband file]`

 The `output file basename` is the original file's full name without the extension - so this includes everything up to and including the file number.
 For example, `vegas_60299_76099_B0329+54_0004.0000`.
 The directory name already has this, so you can copy/paste it from the present working directory in your terminal.
 The `DM` is the pulsar's dispersion measure.
 For each of the pulsars we have data on, the dispersion measures are:

-*B0329+54: 26.833
+* B0329+54: 26.833

-*B0355+54: 57.142
+* B0355+54: 57.142

-*J1713+0747: 15.992196
+* J1713+0747: 15.992196

 The parfile is simply the pulsar's name with a `.par` at the end, e.g. `B0329+54.par`.
 This should automatically be soft-linked into the directory.
-The final name is raw baseband data file.
+The final name is the raw baseband data file.
 This should also already by softlinked, and ends in `.raw`.

 The code above will create an `rfifind` mask, search for candidates, and then dedisperse and fold the data.